Limiters are bypassed by local applications injecting rules

 the easy way to test this is, enable upnp, create limiters, create match rules under floating tab with limiters applied then u first do a speed test and it will be limited fine, now that same speed limit should apply but start a torrent download using utorrent or any such software and make it open a random port using upnp and then notice the download and upload speed exceed the limiter value and this way u know it never works once any application tries to open a port using upnp, the limiter almost becomes dead, it does work fine for other ports not opened by upnp

-#12 Updated by Bipin Chandra about 6 years ago
+#12 Updated by Bipin Chandra over 6 years ago

 yes its ticked, trying without that now but if we untick then i guess in the past there was a problem of traffic for those clients not going to proper queues and i guess u only mentioned in the forum a very long time back that it needs to be ticked but for now i didnt assign any queues to those rules so no issues